General Curriculum Information

-Both the Infant and the Junior Sites have long established traditions of providing quality education based upon a broad, balanced and relevant curriculum.
+The School has a long established tradition of providing quality education based upon a broad, balanced and relevant curriculum.
 All staff work to create an environment where learning is a positive, stimulating and enriching experience.
-As a school we are committed to equality of opportunity and developing in each child the self confidence to achieve their maximum potential in both academic and personal achievement.
+As a school we are committed to equality of opportunity and developing in each child the self- confidence to achieve their maximum potential in both academic and personal achievement.

 Children learn in different ways; they need to absorb information, construct meaning and transfer it to memory.
 They have individual learning styles and bring varying strengths that draw on a range of multiple intelligences (linguistic, mathematical, visual, kinaesthetic, music, interpersonal) to their learning.

-All children follow the requirements of the National Curriculum. this means they are taught the core subjects of Literacy, Numeracy, Science, and ICT, and the foundation subjects which are Geography, History, DT, Art, Music RE, PHSCE and Physical Education.
+All children follow the requirements of the National Curriculum.
+This means they are taught the core subjects of English, Maths, Science, and IT, and the foundation subjects which are Geography, History, DT, Art, Music, MFL, RE, PSHCE and Physical Education.
 Within each of these areas, every child works at their own level.
 We use the Read, Write, Inc scheme to teach phonics.
 We use colour banded books from a mixture of schemes including Read, Write, Inc and Oxford Reading Tree to teach reading.

 Some of the children’s work will be topic-based which means that the teacher will have planned a half-term or term’s work around a central theme and a good proportion of the Geography, History, Art etc will stem from that theme.
 However, some subject areas, such as Maths may not be connected to the topic.